numtel/voice-coder/README.md

 > Sam, write a function that calculates the fibonacci sequence.

-Ask same for a rewrite of your entire document.
+Ask same for a rewrite of your entire document or rewrite selection if there is one.

 > On this line, multiply the sequence variable times 3.